rishitha-max/MCP-Servers-with-Tools/README.md

-## MCP Weather Agent
+## MCP Server Agent

-Small MCP-compatible weather toolkit that wraps National Weather Service alerts and forecasts as tools, plus example clients for SSE and chat-driven usage.
+The MCP Agent is a small, MCP-compatible toolkit that wraps National Weather Service (NWS)(opensource API) alerts and forecasts as tools.
+It includes example clients for both SSE (Server-Sent Events) and chat-driven usage using ChatGroq.
+This toolkit demonstrates how to integrate external APIs into an MCP-compatible server and exposes data for interactive use.

-### Suggested repository name
-- `mcp-weather-agent`

 ### Features
 - MCP server exposing `get_alerts` and `get_forecast` against NWS.
 - SSE client demo that lists tools and invokes `get_alerts`.